brianpowell/ebay-sell-apis/README.md

+# NOTE: This needs to be thoroughly vetted and tested...

 ### Disclaimer:
 This project tries to extract the eBay Sell APIs into a dynamically built interface with helper functions and an intuitive RESTful methods.